brickcap/restyskeleton/README.md

 ```

 restyskleton is simple to use.
-For a minimal usage it requires you to specify a directory name in which you app is to be created.
+For a minimal usage it requires you to specify a directory name in which your app is to be created.
 For example the following command:-

 ```
 restyskleton -d sacrifice